alidrisy/design_patterns/creational_patterns/README.md

 ## Overview

-**Creational Design Patterns** are a category of design patterns that deal with the process of object creation.
-These patterns abstract the instantiation process, making the system independent of how its objects are created, composed, and represented.
-By utilizing creational patterns, developers can ensure that object creation is handled in a flexible and controlled manner.
+**Creational Design Patterns** are a category of design patterns that deal with object creation.
+These patterns abstract the instantiation process, making the system independent of how objects are created, composed, and represented.
+By utilizing creational patterns, developers can ensure that object creation is handled flexibly and controlled.

 ## Key Benefits